 How to harvest ripe elderberries

-The elder can get quite large in height for a shrub.
+The elder can get quite tall for a shrub.
 We harvest from individual shrubs that near 12 ft. in height.
 They have long round semi-fragile stalks that sprout from a central core.
 As the stalks grow taller, they tend to bend outward.
 Especially when loaded with fruit.

 The stems and branches have a soft core not solid.
 This makes the stems easy to break when bent to extreme.

 Use a Hook Stick for harvesting elderberries

 Years ago, I cut a Rhododendron limb with a corresponding branch that made a hook.
 In the photo I can hook the flexible branches that grow the berry clusters.
 And bring them within reach for harvesting ripe elderberries.

 If the elder stalks aren't too big in diameter, we can pull the fruit bearing branches down to reach them.
 Remember not bend the fragile stalks to much as they will break.

 Cutting the clusters

 We use our thumbnails to cut the berry clusters from the thin green stems.
 Garden scissors work well.
 A 5-gallon bucket is handy for collecting the elderberries.
 The bucket with a handle and a wide mouth makes it easy to load and carry the elderberries.